KXRLYM/KXRLYM.github.io/_posts/2024-02-10-Publishing-PointCloud-Using-Azure-Kinect-ROS2-Driver.md

     font-size: 16px;
   }
 images:
+  compare: true
   slider: true
 ---
-{% include figure.liquid path="assets/img/1_azure_kinect/final.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/1_azure_kinect/final.png" class="img-fluid rounded z-depth-1" zoomable=true%}

 I publish my own representation of pointcloud to ROS2 and visualise it in RVIZ.
 ROS2 Driver also publishes a coloured pointcloud which merges pointcloud + rgb camera feed but I found some serious latency.
 This one should be pretty simple.
 ## Microsoft Azure Kinect